 The organizational and management documents of the various parties are among the most fundamental and important documents to review in connection with a subscription line facility.
 These documents include: the limited partnership agreement or other operating agreement of each fund (referred to here as the LPA); the organizational documents of the general partner and other obligors, such as alternate investment vehicles and qualified borrowers (the Obligor Organizational Documents); and any management or investment agreement, usually between the fund and an affiliated investment manager (the Management Agreement).

 Generally speaking, the LPA sets forth the relationship between the fund, the general partner and the investors; the Obligor Organizational Documents determine the authority and the ability of the general partner and the other obligors to enter into the facility; and the Management Agreement governs the interaction between the management company and the fund.

 Many of the lenders' rights under a subscription line facility are derived from the provisions of the LPA, and lenders and their counsel must review and understand the provisions of the LPA in depth.
 As the subscription line financing market has matured, many fund-side private equity lawyers have updated their form LPAs to include provisions that lenders and their counsel require for a subscription line credit facility.
-Older LPA iterations, however, may either be silent on some of those items or, worse still, expressly limit certain rights or remedies lenders expect to have.

-Ultimately, the interrelationship of the funds and the structure of the credit facility will determine which provisions of the LPA are particularly relevant, and lenders and their counsel should review the LPAs with an understanding of those items.
+Older LPA iterations, however, may either be silent on some of those items or, worse still, expressly limit certain rights or remedies that lenders expect to have.
+Ultimately, the interrelationship of the funds, and the structure of the credit facility, will determine which provisions of the LPA are particularly relevant.